BIMSBbioinfo/flexynesis/docs/getting_started.md

 ### Test the installation

 Download a dataset and test the flexynesis installation on a test run.

+The test run should finish within a minute.

 ```
 curl -L -o dataset1.tgz \
 https://bimsbstatic.mdc-berlin.de/akalin/buyar/flexynesis-benchmark-datasets/dataset1.tgz